 Serving as the Superintendent of Schools for Broward County is a tremendous honor.
 I am grateful to be supported by a tireless team of teachers, administrators, and support staff.
-Together we draw great inspiration from, and take enormous pride in, delivering world-class learning opportunities to over 270,000 students.
+Together we draw great inspiration from, and take enormous pride in, delivering world-class learning opportunities to over 270,000 PreK - 12 students and 130,000 adult learners.

-Every day I think about how we can improve our students' experiences at our schools.
+Every day I think about how we can improve our students' experiences at our schools and workforce programs.
 That has always been my top priority.
-At Broward County Public
+At

-Schools, we aim to produce life-ready graduates who will succeed in whatever they choose to pursue as responsible citizens of our community.
-To prepare them, we deliver a portfolio of offerings that is unparalleled in breadth, including academic programs, applied learning opportunities, athletic events, after school options, and service and social clubs.
+Broward County Public Schools, we aim to produce life-ready graduates who will succeed in whatever they choose to pursue as responsible citizens of our community.
+To prepare them, we deliver a portfolio of offerings that is unparalleled in breadth, including academic programs, applied learning opportunities, technical programs, athletic events, after school options, and service and social clubs.
 We've recently expanded our number of Cambridge programs, and our Debate program is the largest in the nation.
 We have made improvements in reducing race/ethnicity and socioeconomic achievement gaps in English Language Arts and Mathematics since 2015, our focus on early literacy has yielded strong annual gains year over year, and our middle grades students are engaging more than ever in real-world project- and problem-based learning.
+Our Technical Colleges are among the best in the nation.